 If you havent had any other relatives tested on 23andme, please consider doing so.
 It helps a great deal to be able to sort your matches according to which parent or grandparent they are related to.

-To see what segment we share, go to Ancestry Labs, under My Ancestry on the left on the screen.
+To see what segment we share, go to Ancestry Tools, at the bottom of each page at 23andMe.

 Then go to Advanced Family Inheritance.

 Then, put me on one side (or whoever you match) and you on the other side.
 You will see a chart showing where we match DNA.
 I prefer to view it in the table format, so click "View in a table"

 It will say which chromosomes match and which segment.

 I record all these matches in a spreadsheet.
 This way I can see who else I match in the same segment, or overlapping segments to see if they also match each other.
 If you also record your matches in a spreadsheet (which I highly recommend) then I would appreciate hearing who else you match in the same segment so I can see if they also match me.